Adversarial Domain Randomization

 \subsection{Object Detection}

-We compare our approach against DR for the task of object detection on two surveillance scenes from VIRAT dataset \cite{sangmin2011virat}.

-\textbf{Target Data}: We evaluate our approach on 5000 images each from two VIRAT scenes at 1920 $\times$ 1080 resolution.
-The data has bounding box annotations for two kind of foreground objects, namely person and car.
-For our evaluations we only use car bounding box annotations.

-\textbf{Simulator ($g$)}: We use the Unreal Engine based simulator by \cite{2018arXiv181105939K} for the VIRAT dataset.
-The simulator models the surveillance scene in 3D using scene geometry and camera parameters.
-To ensure performance on real data, we perform randomization using a texture bank of 100 textures with 10 cars, 5 person models and geometric distractors along with varying lighting conditions, contrast and brightness.
-Please refer to the supplementary material for the details.
+We use the Unreal Engine 4 based simulator by \cite{khirodkar2018domain} for the VIRAT dataset \cite{sangmin2011virat}.
+VIRAT contains surveillance videos of parking lots.
+The simulator models the parking lot and the surveillance camera in a 3D world.
+The randomization process uses a texture bank of 100 textures with 10 cars, 5 person models and geometric distractors (cubes, cones, spheres) along with varying lighting conditions, contrast and brightness.
+In our experiment, we use 50,000 images from two scenes of the dataset as the target domain.
+The input space $\mathcal{X}$ consists of images with resolution $1920 \times 1080$ and the output space $\mathcal{Y}$ is the space of car bounding boxes (atmost 20) present in the image.
+Here $\theta \in \Theta$ is a list of object attributes in the image.
+These attributes specify the location and type of the object in the image.
+Fig. \ref{fig:ADR_intro}, \ref{fig:virat_scene1} shows labeled samples from source domain.

-Figure \ref{fig:VADRA_det_samples} shows labelled samples from the VIRAT dataset generated using the simulator along with ground truth instance segmentation map.

-\textbf{Policy ($\pi_\omega$)}: In this case, $(x,y) = g(\theta)$ where $x$ is the RGB image, $y$ is a list of car bounding boxes which we extract from the instance segmentation map. $\theta$ includes a list of object attributes and lighting conditions.
-Each object attribute consists of class, CAD model type, pose, 3d location, 3d size, and texture.

-To include variable number of objects in the image, we randomly sample $n$ = number of objects, $2 \leq n \leq 12$.
-Furthermore, we divide the ground plane of the scene into rectangular cells $C_{ij}$ of equal size where each cell is associated with an object spawning probability $p_{ij}$ such that $ \sum_{i,j} p_{ij} = 1$. $p_{ij}$ is further divided into three object class $c$ probabilities $p_{ijc}$, we have $\sum_{c \in \{\text{car}, \text{person}, \text{distractor}\}} = p_{ij}$.
-The spawn map is controlled by the policy $\pi_\omega$ and is visited $n$ times to decide where and which object to place in the scene.
+\textbf{ADR Setup:} We divide the scene ground plane into 45 rectangular cells (refer Fig. \ref{fig:virat_spawn}).
+In each cell, we place three kinds of objects (car, person or distractor).
+The policy $\pi_\omega$ consists of $|\text{cells}| \times |\text{types of objects}| = 135$ parameters representing the object spawn probability \ie the policy $\pi_\omega$ decides which object is placed where in the scene.